You'll take your practical driving assessment with an ACT Government Licence Examiner using your own vehicle.

 If you don’t pass

-This will help you practice the competencies you didn’t get right the first time.
+This will help you practise the competencies you missed with:

 You need to wait 48 hours before you can do another assessment.